deeja/RazzleDazzle/README.md

 ## Running RazzleDazzle
 Either:
-- drop into the Razl folder and run from there
+- drop into the Razl folder and run from there `C:\Program Files (x86)\Hedgehog Development\Razl`
-- pack up the `/bin` folder with all referenced files, and run from wherever you wish.
+- after the build, pack up the `/bin/Release` folder with all referenced files, and run from wherever you wish.

 ## Usage
 `> RazzleDazzle.exe scriptfile.xml`